 For example, there is no doubt that the anticipated food waste and source separated organic feedstocks are challenging and require a high degree of odor control.
 However, based on the low initial volumes as the project starts, a positive aeration system is sufficient to maintain favorable process conditions and manage process odors.
 (Note: For the Phase 1 positive system ECS is including additional retention time to allow for slightly slower composting with single direction aeration during harsh winter conditions.)

-Then, as the incoming volume of feedstocks increase, PDSWM can add a negative fan to the existing aeration system to enable reversing aeration.
-Reversing aeration captures a large fraction of the process air directing it to a biofilter for additional odor and VOC reduction; and helps facilitate cold weather composting.
+Then, as the incoming volume of feedstocks increase, PDSWM can add a negative fan to the existing aeration system to enable reversing, recirculating aeration.
+Reversing aeration, which can push or pull air through the active pile, captures a large fraction of the process air directing it to a biofilter for additional odor and VOC reduction.
+The recirculation feature, which connects the warm exhaust air to the inlet of the positive supply fan, helps facilitate cold weather composting by conserving thermal energy.

-Using this design approach PDSWM will be able to choose the optimal time to add the additional features and avoid over-investing in infrastructure now to accommodate a future demand.
+Using this phased design approach, which expands from 4 to 8 to 16 aerated zones, PDSWM will be able to choose the optimal time to add the additional capacity and avoid over-investing in infrastructure that is not yet needed.

 For efficient sizing, the ECS system design allows for adding low cost upgrades to meet forecasted growth.
 For example, in Phase 1 ECS supplies the below grade infrastructure for future growth as part of the single concrete pour.
 The Phase 1 compost system includes 4 initial zones, fed by an aeration fan sized for the 8 zones of Phase 2.
 This approach helps minimize the life cycle system cost by keeping initial costs low and avoiding expensive major infrastructure costs by efficiently using the Phase 1 construction mobilization.